stolostron/rhacm-docs/release_notes/known_issues.md

 ## Helm release name is not exact on Topology view
 <!--TP:1593-->

 The _Application Topology_ view from the _Topology_ menu displays only a summary of the application content.

+Navigate to the _Applications_ menu and select an application to view topology and summary cards.
 To view complete and accurate content of the application, complete the following procedure:

-1. Navigate to the _Applications_ menu.
+1. Hover on the icon for your _Application_ in the _Resource topology_ view.
 2. Select your application.
 3. You can view a complete topology and summary cards for your selected application.